-Recently, the company has again come under fire after it emerged its employees, embedded with cybersecurity forces in Uganda and Zambia, “intercepted encrypted communications and used cell data to track opponents” of the ruling political parties, according to a Wall Street Journal investigation.
+The Wall Street Journal (WSJ) reported earlier this year that Huawei employees, embedded with cybersecurity forces in Uganda and Zambia, helped in intercepting “encrypted communications and used cell data to track opponents” of the countries’ ruling political parties.

-The report further stated that technicians from the company have, at least in two cases, “personally helped African governments spy on their political opponents.”
+The report also said that Huawei technicians have, at least in two cases, “personally helped African governments spy on their political opponents.”